-West Ham United Women v Brighton & Hove Albion Women
+Brighton move above West Ham with win

-First Half ends, West Ham United Women 0, Brighton and Hove Albion Women 1.
+Match ends, West Ham United Women 0, Brighton and Hove Albion Women 2.

+Brighton inflicted a rare home defeat on West Ham in the Women's Super League to move above their hosts into sixth place in the table.

+Aileen Whelan got the visitors off to the perfect start when she finished smartly with only two minutes played.

 Line-ups